lblod/dm-count-report-generation-service/README.md

 SELECT ?resourceUri ?label WHERE {
   ?resourceUri a <{{classUri}}>;
-    skos:prefLabel ?label.
+    skos:prefLabel ?label;
+    example:day {{toDateLiteral day}};
+    example:time ?time.
 }
 `, { noEscape:true });
 ```

 DON'T forget the 'noEscape: true' part.
 This is not HTML and we don't want HTML encoding.

-It's important to add two typescript types together with this template and export them: one for the input and one for the output.
+It's important to add two typescript types together with a SELECT query and export them: one for the input and one for the output.
+For INSERT queries you will only need an input type.

 The input is what will be passed to the handlebars templating system.
 In this case: